11 Reasons the USA & the World Will End Within the Next 100 Years

 • Nanotech

-• Bio-engineered viruses (gets cheaper daily due to advancing biotech)
+• Bio-engineered viruses (which get cheaper to manufacture daily due to advancing biotech)

 • Global pandemics (thanks to globalization via cheap travel)